 And if you were wondering about the Tiger Moth logo Alpha Domus is near an historic airfield, important for training pilots throughout New Zealand’s aviation history.

 Viognier is not grown very widely - it is notoriously difficult to grow well - and has a tendency particularly in warm climate areas to be a bit OTT with exotic fruit flavours and oily texture.
-One of the best examples of the grape however is Condrieu wine from the Northern Rhône and this cool climate Viognier from New Zealand adopts that style... full tasting notes coming soon.
-In the interim read what the producer and the wine critics say.
+One of the best examples of the grape however is Condrieu wine from the Northern Rhône and this cool climate Viognier from New Zealand adopts that style.
+Classy and complex - peaches & apricots with crisp lime on the finish; a medium body and the most amazing smooth texture.

 Recommended for drinking with oysters, other shellfish and fish generally - I can vouch for the fact that it complements rich paella.
 It also matches well with herb-based dishes, roast chicken, creamy sauces, mild curries, Thai cuisine, tagines, sweet potatoes, parsnips, butternut squash and creamy cheeses.
 As it is an easy-drinking wine, it is also perfect as an aperitif and for parties

 "A delicate and complex aroma of apricot, yellow fleshed peach, jasmine and mineral notes.
 French oak and yeast lees stirring contributes creamy vanilla and toasted brioche characters.
 This is a well balanced wine with soft acidity and a lingering fruit finish.